 Speaking of affordable caskets, you’ll typically save money if you’re willing to shop online.
 However, before you make a purchase, consider shipping costs as well as shipping times.
 Make sure purchasing an online casket is right for you.
 When you’re ready, explore these retailers, below.

-One of the most well-known manufacturers of caskets is Titan Caskets.
+One of the most well-known manufacturers of caskets is Titan Casket.
 These high-end caskets are offered at an affordable price, as Titan Caskets believes everyone should have access to a meaningful sendoff.
 With an almost 5-star rating, this is a great choice.

 Believe it or not, you can actually find low-cost caskets and funeral products at Costco.
 Though they primarily have half-couch caskets, they occasionally have different options.
 With prices starting under $1,000, this is a low-cost option.